As an Amazon Associate I earn from qualifying purchases. Please see my Privacy Policy for more details.

 Ingredient notes and substitutions

-Flour ~ I love oat flour for baking donuts.
+Flour ~ I love oat flour for baked donuts.
 It bakes up soft, tender, and fluffy.
-And, it’s gluten free!
+And, it’s gluten-free!

-Just be sure to choose certified gluten free oat flour if you are allergic or sensitive to gluten as most oats are processed in facilities that also processes wheat.
+Just be sure to choose certified gluten-free oat flour if you are allergic or sensitive to gluten as most oats are processed in facilities that also process wheat.

 Sugar ~ Coconut sugar is a great choice for it’s caramel-like flavor.
 Brown sugar may be used instead.

-Pumpkin ~ You want to use 100% pumpkin purée, NOT pumpkin pie filling.
+Pumpkin ~ Be sure to use 100% pumpkin purée, NOT pumpkin pie filling.

 Spices ~ I take the easy route and use pumpkin pie spice.
 If you don’t have pumpkin pie spice, you can use a combination of cinnamon, nutmeg, ginger, and cloves.